Is It Safe to Travel to Kenya in 2026?

 • crime

 The overall security situation has been worsening recently.
-Contributing factors: Terrorist attacks have occurred with little or no warning, targeting various locations., Violent crime, including armed carjacking and home invasion, can occur at any time., Local police often lack the capability to respond effectively..
+Contributing factors: Terrorist attacks have occurred with little or no warning in Kenya., Violent crime, such as armed carjacking, mugging, home invasion, and kidnapping, can occur at any time in Kenya., Demonstrations, strikes, and other political and economic protests are common..

 Traveler Impact